A new (old) farmhouse front door that was found at a thrift store for $15.

 Yes, I am mixing the metal finishes but I'm ok with it.
-I really wanted to use what I could from the old door.
+I really wanted to reuse what I could from the old door.

 I love the way it turned out, even if it wasn't in the original plan.
-The light it let’s into this once dark space is awesome.
+The light that comes into this once dark space is awesome.
 Now I'm really itching to get the new, old storm door up.
 Oh, and replacing the back door is also on the long to-do list.